spr-networks/spr-tailscale/README.md

 ### Usage

-To share tailscale access with SPR devices, add them to the 'tailnet' group.
+To share tailscale access with SPR devices, add the SPR devices to the 'tailnet' group.

+### TBD

+Simplify adding specific tailscale peers to custom groups.
+To do this currently, visit the `Custom Interface Access` page and update the peer IP with groups that should have access.